drstearns/tutorials/src/jsfunctional/index.md

 These advocates also argue that functional programs are easier to read and reason about because they end up looking more [declarative than imperative](../javascript/#secimperativevsdeclarative).
 A functional program reads like a series of data transformations, the output of each flowing into the next as input.
 This will become easier to see as I show examples in the next section.

 Although some functional programming zealots would argue that all programs should be written in a functional style, it's better to think of functional programming as another tool in your toolbox that is appropriate for some jobs, and not so much for others.
 Object-oriented programming is often the better choice for long-running, highly-interactive client programs, while functional is a better choice for short-lived programs or servers that handle discrete transactions.
-It's also possible to combine the two styles: React components can be either object-oriented or functional, and you can use some functional techniques within an object-oriented component.
+It's also possible to combine the two styles: for example, React components can be either object-oriented or functional, and you often use some functional techniques within object-oriented components.

 ## Functional Programming in JavaScript